 Where GLP-1 enters the loop

 GLP-1 affects the loop at multiple points simultaneously.
-It reduces insulin secretion appropriately (only when glucose is high), improves insulin sensitivity at cells, reduces inflammation in fat tissue, and indirectly improves leptin sensitivity in the brain.
-The other benefits (dementia protection, mood support, microbiome shifts, anti-inflammatory effects) are downstream consequences of fixing the loop.
+It triggers insulin secretion only when glucose is high (so it does not cause hypoglycemia in non-diabetics), improves insulin sensitivity at cells, reduces inflammation in fat tissue, and indirectly improves leptin sensitivity in the brain.
+The other benefits (kidney, heart, liver, dementia protection, mood support, microbiome shifts) are downstream consequences of fixing this loop.

-This is why the drugs that improve insulin sensitivity and reduce inflammation tend to help with brain protection, mood, and gut health together.
+This is why drugs that improve insulin sensitivity and reduce inflammation tend to help with kidney, heart, liver, brain, and gut health together.
 They are not separate benefits.
 They are the same benefit expressed in different organ systems.

 Are GLP-1 Drugs "Just for Diabetics"?